Czech Your Head!

 Vietnamese immigration continued in the 1990s and 2000s (decade), with Vietnam being one of the countries targeted by the Czech Republic’s skilled migration programme.

 The market itself was amusing, mainly because you could buy anything, but only in bulk.
 I was looking at underwear, but you could only buy a pack of 24 pairs in mixed sizes.
-Same with bras, with the sizes ranging from AA to G!
+The same with bras, with the sizes ranging from AA to G!
 But we weren’t there for undies, we wanted food and the Vietnamese food there was pretty authentic.
-We stopped off for a bowl of fried fish noodles (left), looked around the market for a bit and then came back for a damn good bowl of pho.
+We stopped off for a bowl of fried fish noodles (left), looked around the market for a bit, and then came back for a damn good bowl of pho.
 If we weren’t wearing pants and long sleeves we probably would’ve completely forgotten we were in Central Europe.

 It was now time to wrap up our four-day weekend in Prague and, as I mentioned at the beginning of this post, we were returning to Germany by train.
 The only difference between this and the other train journeys we’ve made recently was that this one was an 11-hour overnight sleeper train that would arrive in Köln at about 6:00am.
 Why, when the plane is only 50 minutes?
-As Anna put it, “For the experience”.
-She never stated whether said experience would be positive or negative.
+As Anna put it, “For the experience,” however, she never stated whether said experience would be positive or negative.

 In hindsight it was cool, but at the time it sucked.
 We didn’t realise there wasn’t dinner included, only breakfast, but you could order food that made aeroplane food seem like fillet mignon.
 I could touch all four walls and the ceiling of our cabin at the same time and there was a bathroom I was too big to really use properly with a shower that gave water for 10 seconds at a time.
-I was also too long for the bed, but if I slept curled up on my side I was to wide for it.
+I was also too long for the bed, but if I slept curled up on my side I was too wide for it.
 Oh, and they woke us up at 5:00am, despite the fact it took me hours to get to sleep in that hotbox.
 Anna and I started getting cabin fever about an hour into the ride!
 Check it out for yourself:

 We arrived at Köln at 6:15am, caught a connecting train to Bonn, and a bus from the Bonn Station so Anna could go to work and I could go to bed.
 Seriously, Anna somehow got a decent night sleep on that thing!